Stay away from CloudFlare

 In the control panel for DNS setup you have an option called "Firewall", and within that option there is a setting called "Security level".

-In case you haven't seen it, this is how it sometimes looks:
+In case you haven't seen it, this is how it looks:

 Here's an example on YouTube on how annoying it can be if you're using a VPN service and an anti-tracking plug-in for Firefox:

-Nobody wants to fill out an annoying CAPTCHA just to visit your website, no matter what you have to offer, you can count on that!
-And just as rapidly growing as CloudFlare is, just as rapidly do people boycott websites that are using the CloudFlare DNS hosting solution, and with very valid reason.
+Nobody wants to fill out an annoying CAPTCHA just to visit your website, no matter what you have to offer.
+And just as rapidly growing as CloudFlare is, just as rapidly do people boycott websites that are using the CloudFlare DNS hosting solution.

 You can check this by going to any website that uses a CloudFlare's SSL connection.
 Check the certificate for the website.
 You'll notice that it's a CloudFlare certificate and not a certificate for the website you're actually visiting.